 Welcome to the El Paso County Sheriff’s Office Detention Bureau.
-Our goal in the Detention Bureau is to maintain a safe, secure environment at the Criminal Justice Center (CJC) and the Metro Work Release Facility (MWRF) for those incarcerated.
+Our goal in the Detention Bureau is to maintain a safe, secure environment for those incarcerated at the El Paso County Jail and the Metro Work Release Facility (MWRF).
 We strive to provide opportunities for inmates to obtain the necessary discipline, skills and therapy through a multi-systemic approach including substance abuse and anger management programs, progressive/regressive classification system, and the Reintegration and Recovery Program, to successfully return to their communities once released.

-The Detention Bureau is comprised of three components: Security, Operations and Compliance.
-The Security Division is responsible for housing and supervision of the 1500 plus inmates in CJC on a daily basis, as well as detention projects.
+The Detention Bureau is comprised of two components: Security and Operations.
+The Security Division is responsible for housing and supervision of the 1500 plus inmates in the El Paso County Jail on a daily basis, as well as detention projects.
 The Operations Division encompasses the Intake and Inmate Services and Court Services Sections.
 The Intake and Inmate Services Section is responsible for the intake and release of inmates from the facilities, classification screening and placement, inmate court file maintenance, bookkeeping and warrant processing.
-The Court Services Section is responsible for the safe transport and security of all inmates at CJC to and from court.
+The Court Services Section is responsible for the safe transport and security of all inmates to and from court.
 The Detention Compliance Section encompasses the Standards and Compliance and Facility and Offender Management Sections.

 The Detention Bureau is a necessary and valuable component of the criminal justice system and El Paso County.
 We continuously strive to maintain a professional environment while maintaining the highest correctional standards in a state of the art facility.
 We hope that you find the information contained within this site informative.